qlik-oss/core-scaling/README.md

 ```bash
 kubectl get --raw "/apis/metrics.k8s.io/v1beta1/pods" | jq .
 ```
-It might take some time before the metrics api finds the new metrics.

 ### Option 1 - Setting up Custom Metrics Server with a script